Shares of Phillips 66 Fall Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Phillips 66 Fall Below Previous 52-Week Low

-Phillips 66 (NYSE:PSX) traded today at a new 52-week low of $58.34.
-This new low was reached on below average trading volume as 764,000 shares traded hands, while the average 30-day volume is approximately 3.5 million shares.
+Shares of Phillips 66 (NYSE:PSX) traded at a new 52-week low today of $44.35.
+So far today approximately 303,000 shares have been exchanged, as compared to an average 30-day volume of 4.3 million shares.

 Phillips 66 is a downstream energy company.
 The Company's operations include oil refining, marketing, and transportation.
 Phillips 66's operations also include chemical manufacturing and power generation.